Bob Sikes

 Robert Lee Fulton Sikes (June 3, 1906 – September 28, 1994) was an American politician of the Democratic Party who represented the Florida Panhandle in the United States House of Representatives from 1941 to 1979, with a brief break in 1944 and 1945 for service during World War II.

-He served during a long period in which Florida was effectively a one-party state dominated by Democrats, as the Republican Party had been weakened by the disfranchisement of African Americans by racist policies and Jim Crow laws.
-The Republican Party began a resurgence in the 1970s.
+During his tenure in Congress, Sikes supported racial segregation in the United States.

-In 1975 Sikes was accused by Common Cause of financial misconduct and was investigated and censured by the House in 1976.
+In 1975, Sikes was accused by Common Cause of financial misconduct and was investigated and censured by the House in 1976.
 He did not seek re-election in 1978.

-Early life and education

-Born in Isabella, near Sylvester, Georgia, Sikes attended the public schools, which were segregated.
-He obtained his Bachelor of Science in 1927 from the University of Georgia at Athens, where he was a member of Alpha Gamma Rho fraternity.
-He went to Florida for graduate school, receiving a Master of Science in 1929 from the University of Florida at Gainesville.

 Career

 Sikes entered the publishing business in Crestview, in the Florida Panhandle near Destin and Fort Walton Beach, working in that field from 1933 to 1946.

-He soon became active in politics, joining the Democratic Party, which was effectively the only party for whites in the state in the early part of his career.
+He soon became active in politics, joining the Democratic Party.
 At the turn of the century, the Democratic-dominated legislature had passed a new constitution and laws that disenfranchised most African Americans, crippling the Republican Party, of which they had been the majority.
 Sikes was elected in 1936 to the Florida House of Representatives, during the Great Depression and a landslide year for the Democrats, aligned with the popular President Franklin D. Roosevelt.
 Sikes was re-elected, serving until 1940.

+Congress

 Sikes was elected in 1940 to the Seventy-seventh Congress from what was then the 3rd District, and was re-elected to a second term in the Seventy-eighth Congress.
 His victory followed a bitter Democratic primary campaign.
 As Florida was then essentially a one-party state, most races were effectively decided in the Democratic primary.

+World War II

 Sikes served from January 3, 1941, until his resignation on October 19, 1944, to enter the United States Army during World War II.
 He was commissioned as a major.
 As a Congressman, Sikes had pressed for development in the state, including of Eglin Field as a test facility of the United States Army Air Forces, and later, the U.S. Air Force.